-Wish fulfillment organizations offer children and adults with a chronic or advanced condition, such as cancer, the chance to take a break by allowing them to have their wishes and dreams come true.
+Wish fulfillment organizations allow people with a chronic or advanced condition to have their wishes and dreams come true.
 Such dreams – big or small – may include taking a family vacation, attending an event, purchasing a desired item, or meeting someone special.
-Whatever the dream, wish fulfillment organizations aim to help people with advanced illness enrich the quality of their lives and create meaningful memories.
+Wish fulfillment organizations aim to help people with advanced illness enrich the quality of their lives and create meaningful memories.

 If you or a child has a wish they would like granted, consider contacting one of the following organizations.
-The links below will take you outside of Cancer.Net.
+Please note that the links below will take you outside of Cancer.Net.

 Wish fulfillment organizations for children

 Believe in Tomorrow Children's Foundation .
-Best known for offering parents temporary housing near the hospitals where their children are receiving treatment, this foundation also provides funding for various adventures for children with advanced diseases.
+Best known for offering parents temporary housing near the hospitals where their children are receiving treatment, this foundation also provides funding for various adventures, called Hands on Adventures, for children with advanced diseases.

-Children's Wish Foundation International .
+Children’s Wish Foundation International .
 This Atlanta-based nonprofit grants wishes to children with advanced illness, including advanced cancer.
-Children under the age of three can participate in the organization's Young Minds program, which provides children younger than three years old with an assortment of gifts to entertain and provide comfort.
+Children under the age of three can participate in the organization's Young Minds program, which provides children younger than 4 or those with a cognitive age younger than 4, a gift from a variety of choices.

 Give Kids the World .
 The Give Kids the World Village is a 70-acre resort in Central Florida that offers accommodation, entertainment, and other attractions for children with life-threatening illnesses.
-The charity provides children between the ages of three and 18 and their families free vacations to help create long-lasting memories.
+The charity provides children between the ages of 3 and 18, and their families, free vacations to help create long-lasting memories.
 A child must be sponsored by one of more than 250 wish-granting organizations in the country or a children's hospital affiliated with Give Kids the World.